B. Kevin Turner: COO of Microsoft (2005–2016)

 In 2005, Turner was approached by Microsoft co-founder Bill Gates and CEO Steve Ballmer about overseeing the company's worldwide sales, marketing, services, and internal IT operations organization.
-He had previously worked with Gates and Ballmer during his time as CIO of Walmart.
-Turner accepted the offer and moved his wife and three children to Washington State where, in September 2005, he became the chief operating officer of Microsoft (the previous COO, Rick Belluzzo, had left the company in 2002 and no replacement had been hired).
+He had worked with Gates and Ballmer during his time as CIO of Walmart.
+Turner accepted the offer and moved his wife and three children to Washington state where, in September 2005, he became the chief operating officer of Microsoft (the previous COO, Rick Belluzzo, had left the company in 2002 and no replacement had been hired).

 From 2005 to 2016, Turner was responsible for the strategic and operational leadership of Microsoft's worldwide sales, field marketing and services organization.
 He also managed support and partner channels, Microsoft stores, and corporate support functions including information technology, licensing and pricing, and operations.
 His organization included over 70,000 employees in more than 190 countries.
 In 2009, Turner started Microsoft's entry into the retail stores business.
 Along with Steve Ballmer, Satya Nadella and other senior executives, Turner was on the Senior Leadership Team that set the overall strategy and direction for Microsoft.

 As COO, Turner introduced procedures such as a "conditions of satisfaction" document that details what Microsoft will provide each client.
 A screw-up required a "correction of errors" in which employees autopsied the mistake and laid out steps to ensure it did not happen again.
 He also created standard scorecards with 30 categories to measure each subsidiary's performance.
 At Microsoft, Turner was known for his speeches at partner and sales events that amped up the rivalry with competitors like Oracle, Google and IBM.
 Turner also focused on training talents with initiatives such as ExPo Leaders Building Leaders program, a training and development program that involve multiple methodologies that are customized according to the position of the leader-participant in the organization.

 When Steve Ballmer announced he was stepping down as CEO, Turner was one of three internal candidates on the CEO short-list, but ultimately lost the job to Satya Nadella.

 In July 2016, after eleven years as COO, Turner left Microsoft to join Citadel LLC.
 From 2005 to 2016, Turner helped increase Microsoft's yearly revenue from $37 billion to over $93 billion.
 After his departure, Microsoft CEO Satya Nadella stated that in his time as COO, Turner "built the sales force into the strategic asset it is today with incredible talent, while at the same time more than doubling our revenue and driving customer satisfaction scores to the highest in company history."

 After his departure for Citadel LLC, Turner's responsibilities were split across five different Microsoft executives: Jean-Philippe Courtois, Amy Hood, Chris Capossela, Kurt DelBene and Judson Althoff.